crsardar/hands-on-react/s7-pics/README.md

+## Contents :
-## Handling User Input with Forms and Events
+  1. Handling User Input with Forms and Events
+  2.

 ### Using semantic-ui for ready made styles